 The responsibility and importance of alcohol safety cannot be stressed enough

-In some states, a host can be held criminally libel, if a guest becomes inebriated and then injures himself or others
+In some states, a host can be held criminally liable, if a guest becomes inebriated and then injures himself or others

 Although difficult, keep an eye on how much is being consumed and by whom.
 Enlist the help of friends and designated drivers